 The pointer shows you the location of the screen you are on.
 All you have to do is move your mouse and the pointer will move in the direction you move your mouse.

-For example, you can move the pointer to Calculator button and left click to select/launch the calculator.
+For example, you can move the pointer to the Calculator button and left-click to select/launch the calculator.

 Basically, all the options for your JAMB CBT test will be there on your screen.
 I don’t expect functionalities that will require a right click.

 Scroll wheel: this is the circular part of the mouse.
 It is like a wheel and as the name implies, you can use it to scroll up or down the screen.